prafullwahatule/Customer-Churn-Analysis/README.md

 ## 🚀 Project Overview

 The **Customer Churn Analysis Dashboard** project focuses on analyzing large-scale customer data to identify churn patterns, high-risk customer segments, and key retention drivers.
 The goal is to enable data-driven decision-making by delivering actionable insights through exploratory analysis, automated reporting, and interactive dashboards.
-This project focuses on analyzing large-scale customer data to identify churn patterns, high-risk customer segments, and key retention drivers.
-The goal is to enable data-driven decision-making by delivering actionable insights through automated reporting and interactive dashboards.

 The dataset (**4.4L+ records**) used in this project is sourced from **Kaggle** and was ingested into **MySQL** for reporting and analytical processing.

+### Key Project Activities

-- Collected, cleaned, and transformed 1.9L+ customer transaction records from MySQL for analytical reporting.
+- Collected, cleaned, and transformed **1.9L+** customer transaction records from MySQL for analytical reporting.
 - Performed Exploratory Data Analysis (EDA) using Python to uncover churn drivers, behavioral trends, and customer risk segments.
 - Designed and developed interactive Power BI dashboards to monitor churn trends, retention KPIs, cohort analysis, and customer segmentation.
 - Built advanced DAX measures to calculate churn rate, customer lifetime value (CLV), retention percentage, and time-based metrics.

-- Automated monthly churn reporting using Python scripts and SQL, reducing manual reporting efforts by approximately 25%.
+- Automated monthly churn reporting using Python scripts and SQL, reducing manual reporting efforts by approximately **25%**.
 - Optimized data models and DAX calculations to improve dashboard performance and refresh efficiency.
 - Delivered actionable insights to marketing and customer success teams, supporting effective retention strategies and business decisions.

 ---